 Got a Zoom meeting or upcoming Instagram Live event?
 Make sure followers remember to go with a last-minute story.
 Add a couple lines explaining what you’ll be talking about and telling them when and where they should tune in.
 A couple minutes later you can get back to focusing on the event itself, instead of worrying about promoting it.

-Have an Instagram Stories idea we didn’t think of?
-Let us know in the comments!
-You can also find help and inspiration for your Instagram Stories account in our Facebook group, The Animoto Social Video Marketing Community.
-Or just jump in and start creating your next Instagram story right now!
+Find help and inspiration for your Instagram Stories in our Facebook group, The Animoto Social Video Marketing Community, or just jump in and start creating your next Instagram story right now!